Ethics for Local Elected Officials Live and On Demand Webinars

 - Complete the online training available on State Ethic Commission website: (http://www.ethicscommission.nc.gov/education/default.aspx)

 Local ABC Boards: For individuals who serve on a local ABC board, there is a separate training required.
-The SOG ethics-training program for local elected officials does NOT satisfy the local ABC Board training, and the local ABC Board training does NOT satisfy the local elected official ethics-training which is offered through this page..
+The SOG ethics-training program for local elected officials does NOT satisfy the local ABC Board training, and the local ABC Board training does NOT satisfy the local elected official ethics-training.
 Here is the link to the webinar page for local ABC Boards. http://www.sog.unc.edu/Node/30286

 School Boards: Please contact your School Board Association for further information.